Turpentine Health Benefits: Parasites, Candida & Detox

 Medicinal Use:

 • Not Recommended: Due to its petroleum origin, kerosene is generally not advised for medicinal use.
-This contrasts with turpentine, derived from pine resin and often used in traditional remedies.

-Read on to see how Earth Clinic readers have used turpentine for their own health conditions.
+Read on to see how many Earth Clinic readers have used turpentine for their own health conditions.
 If you have used turpentine for health issues, please be sure to share your story with us!

 whatsapp facebook twitter youtube